MickGyver/vscode-amiga-blitzbasic/README.md

 ## Note

-_This a forked version of this project (https://github.com/MickGyver/vscode-amiga-blitzbasic) in order to target a full native javascript extension with the no external tools as possible (except UAE)._

-_It might be merge to the source extension soon : https://marketplace.visualstudio.com/items?itemName=mickgyver.amiga-blitzbasic2_
+This version now includes the native javascript improvements by Youen Chéné: https://github.com/youenchene/vscode-amiga-blitzbasic so no external tools are needed now, except for UAE of course.

 ## Compatibility